-- 1. MATHEMATICS, SCIENCE, AND ENGINEERING FUNDAMENTALS: A solid foundation in mathematics, physics, and engineering underpinning combat-systems technology to support the theoretical and experimental aspects of the technical courses in the curriculum. - SCIENTIFIC AND ENGINEERING PRINCIPLES necessary to understand the elements of combat systems: - a.
-Acoustic and electromagnetic propagation; physics of solid-state, electro-optic, and quantum devices; principles of radar and sonar systems; and signal analysis and decision theory. - b.
-Communication systems, fiber optics, open architectures and their implications on integration of computing resources in advanced combat systems, and automatic control systems. - c.
-Fluid dynamics of subsonic and supersonic weapons, warheads and their effects (nuclear and conventional), counter measures and deception techniques. - d.
-Combat systems simulation and testing including sufficient probability and statistics theory to appreciate the limits of simulation. - 3.
-COMBAT SYSTEMS ENGINEERING: An understanding of the principles of design, development, improvement, and logistics engineering; and the importance of technical and economic trade-offs in combat systems. - 4.
-MATERIALS SCIENCE: A familiarity of the concepts of materials science sufficient for an understanding of the mechanical, electrical, and thermal properties of materials important in present and future combat systems. - 5.
+- MATHEMATICS, SCIENCE, AND ENGINEERING FUNDAMENTALS: A solid foundation in mathematics, physics, and engineering to support the theoretical and experimental aspects of the technical courses in the curriculum. - SCIENTIFIC AND ENGINEERING PRINCIPLES necessary to understand the elements of combat systems: - A Acoustic and electromagnetic propagation, physics of solid-state, electro-optic, and quantum devices, principles of radar and sonar systems, signal analysis and decision theory. - B. Communication systems, fiber optics, integration of computing resources in advanced systems, advanced distributed computing concepts, and automatic control systems. - C. Fluid dynamics of subsonic and supersonic weapons, warheads and their effects (nuclear and conventional), counter measures and deception techniques. - D. Combat systems simulation and testing including sufficient probability and statistics theory to appreciate the limits of simulation. - COMBAT SYSTEMS ENGINEERING: An understanding of the principles of design, development, improvement, and logistics engineering, including the importance of technical and economic tradeoffs. - 4.
+MATERIALS SCIENCE: Familiarity with the concepts of materials science sufficient for an understanding of the mechanical, electrical, and thermal properties of materials. - 5.
 JOINT AND MARITIME STRATEGIC PLANNING: American and world military history and joint and maritime planning including the origins and evolution of national and allied strategy; current American and allied military strategies which address the entire spectrum of conflict; the U.S. maritime component of national military strategy; the organizational structure of the U.S. defense establishment; the role of the commanders of unified and specified commands in strategic planning, the process of strategic planning; joint and service doctrine, and the roles and missions of each in meeting national strategy. - 6.
 GRADUATE CONCENTRATION: A concentration of several graduate-level courses in a technical field within the general area of combat systems.
 The knowledge required for an approved concentration is:

-A ELECTROMAGNETIC SYSTEMS
+A. ELECTROMAGNETIC SYSTEMS